lklab/mafia-chatbot-server/README.md

 pip install -qU langchain-openai
 ```

-3. Create an `apikeys.json` file in the root of the repository and configure your API keys:
+3. In the root directory of the repository, create a file called `apikeys.json` and configure your API keys:
+    * To get an OpenAI API key, visit [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).
+Please note that payment is required to use the key.
+    * To obtain a Langchain API key, log in at [https://smith.langchain.com](https://smith.langchain.com) and generate your key.

 ``` json
 {